Chrisd204/FedExPackageTracker/README.md

 * [FedEx Api]

 ## LocalSetup

+1) Create FedEx Account and Apply for Credentials `FedEx will issue a testing set of credentials, you will then have to reply for production credentials once testing is complete`

-1) Install All Dependencies
+2) Install All Dependencies
-`pip3 install xmltodict
+`pip3 install xmltodict`

-2) Run the File
+3) Run the File
 `python3 fedexdemo.py`

 ## ToDo